jnidzwetzki/pg-lock-tracer/README.md

 * `pg_lw_lock_tracer` -  is a tracer for PostgreSQL lightweight locks (LWLocks).
 * `animate_lock_graph` - creates animated locks graphs based on the `pg_lock_tracer` output.

+These tools are intended to gain insight into PostgreSQL's locking activities and troubleshoot performance issues.

 __Note:__ Most of these tools are using the BPF (_Berkeley Packet Filter_) to observe a PostgreSQL process.
 At the moment, PostgreSQL 14 and 15 are supported (see additional information below).

 # pg_lock_tracer